R-unic/ion/README.md

 Before contributing please read up on how programming language front-ends work.
 [Crafting interpreters](https://craftinginterpreters.com/contents.html) is a good start.
-Use a commit convention when writing commit names.
 Try to adhere to the project's code style as much as possible, and follow general principles of writing clean and maintainable code.
 [Refactoring guru](https://refactoring.guru/refactoring) is a good place to learn principles of writing clean code.
-When contributing, make sure to only add one feature per PR, bloated PRs are a lot harder to review and accept.

 For any bugs please create an issue, describe it descriptively, and include how to reproduce it.

+### When contributing code

+- Use a commit convention when writing commit names
+- Add only one feature per PR, bloated PRs are a lot harder to review and accept.

 ## Roadmap